Should You Pay Off Your Student Loan Early? A UK Guide

 You Are Close to Paying Off the Remaining Balance

-If you are in the final few years of your loan and the remaining balance is relatively small, say under £5,000, it may be worth making a lump sum payment to clear it.
-At that point, you are certain to repay it anyway, so clearing it early saves a year or two of interest.
+If you're down to the last few thousand pounds -- say under £5,000 -- and you can see the finish line, it might be worth lobbing a lump sum at it.
+At that point you're going to repay it all anyway, so clearing it early saves you a year or two of interest.
+Makes sense.

 The Psychological Benefit Matters to You